-This pandemic disease cannot be that simple when it is shattering many lives.
+This pandemic disease is not that simple when it is shattering many lives.
 Do not try to solve health issues by self-medication, rather by self-hygiene.

-Self-medication is not good because when taking a medication, the dosage of the medication should be well-known, otherwise it will lead to overdose.
+Self-medication is not good because when taking a medication, the dosage of the medication should be well-known, otherwise it will lead to overdose and toxicity.
 Certain drugs should be advised based on the age and weight of the individual.
 Taking medications without any consultation from doctors can also lead to adverse effects.
 Self-medication can become addictive too.

 Take all medicines as per the direction of a health professional.
-Do not share your prescription lists to anyone.
+Do not share your prescription lists with anyone.
 Dispose expired medicines right away.